Getting a reluctant spouse on board may be difficult, but it is crucial to your success.

 For where your treasure is, there will your heart be also.Matthew 6:21

 Dream With Your Spouse

 Get a cup of coffee, sit on the deck or take a walk in the park and have a conversation.
 Just dream.
 Talk about your dreams and your desires for your future.
 What do YOU want it to look like?
 What does YOUR SPOUSE want it to look like?
 Share your desires for your future with each other.
 Write them down to reference later.
-If you made your List of 10 Things That Make Me Happy from the previous post Personal Finance Basics Part 1 – How Do I Get a Handle On My Money?!?, now is a good time to pull that out.
+If you made your list of 10 Things That Make Me Happy from the previous post, Where Do I Start With My Money? now is a good time to pull that out.

 While you’re having this conversation, REALLY LISTEN to your spouse.
 What do you hear from them that maybe you weren’t aware of?
 What pain might you be hearing from their childhood?
 Many of the items I shared above may surface during this conversation.
 The differences in your upbringing, differences is personality or goals.
 Have grace and patience with each other.
 Remember, the end-game is to walk into your future together, hand-in-hand.